-We are celebrating our 75th anniversary as British Council in the Netherlands in 2020-21 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
+We celebrated our 75th anniversary as British Council in the Netherlands in 2021 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
 Read the 75 NL-UK stories and join us in celebrating our 75th anniversary.
 Watch the personal stories from Jeroen Dijsselbloem and David Alderdice, and expand the boxes below to read the full stories by Anne Popkema, John Cameron-Webb, Louise Gunning-Schepers and Angus Dunphy OBE.

 75 UK-NL Stories - History